-- If you're using the SecureLogix plugin for security based routing, see Adding a New Routing Rule on page 248, step 10. - If you're using the Hexagon Fraud Management Solution plugin for security based routing: - Hexagon gives an "OK" to route a call - ✓ Hexagon blocks an illegal call from entering the enterprise - ✓ Hexagon is sent a "Notify" for a call from the enterprise - 4.
-Click Submit. - Apply the service: Open the Policy Studio (Settings > Call Flow Configurations > Policy Studio) and click Add.
-See also Policy Studio on page 194.
+If you're using the Hexagon Fraud Management Solution plugin for security based routing:

+- Hexagon gives an "OK" to route a call - Hexagon blocks an illegal call from entering the enterprise - Hexagon is sent a "Notify" for a call from the enterprise - 8.
+Apply the service: Open the Policy Studio (Settings > Call Flow Configurations > Policy Studio) and click Add.

-Figure 7-70: Policy Studio - Add Call Item
+Figure 7-79: Policy Studio - Add Call Item